Max-Derner/pet-diary/README_DIR/COSTS_README.md

 * __Lambda__:
     * 1 million free requests a month
     * Up to 3.2 million seconds of free compute time per month (37 days worth of runtime)
+* __SNS__:
+    * 1 million free requests a month

+My personal experience so far has been costs of £1 to £1.10 a month, your mileage may vary.